Sex Therapy & Relationship Coaching

 Bring Clarity and Insight to You, Your Relationship and Your Life

-At the LoveLife Clinic we believe sexuality is fundamental to happiness and well-being in love and in life.
+At the LoveLife Clinic we believe sexuality and relating are fundamental to happiness and well-being in love and in life.

-It's an area of life that can be pretty confusing for people though, and difficult to resolve and improve on your own, so it's important to get a professional to help you out.
+This is an area of life that can be pretty confusing, and difficult to resolve and improve on your own, so it's important to get a professional to help you out.

 Jacqueline is one of only a handful of certified Psychosexual Therapists in Australia, as registered with the Society of Australian Sexologists (SAS).
 She has been called a ‘Relationship Whisperer’, 'a Shining Light in the Darkness' even a ‘Miracle Worker’.